walterfreeman/phy211/syllabus.md

 Physics is a science of simplicity.
 It is the most reductionist of the sciences; the aim of physics is to reduce the world around us to its simplest parts, understand how they work, and then put them back together to understand the things they make up.
 Physics is difficult because understanding how these simple pieces combine to determine the behavior of larger systems requires cleverness, ingenuity, and problem-solving skills.
 The most difficult aspect of this course is learning to solve problems with simple tools.
 It's like building things out of Legos: you're supposed to build a rocketship, or a statue of Yoda, and all you have are these little bricks!

-This is very different than the life sciences, where the difficulty lies in complexity: nature has built very complicated machines called ``lizard'' and ``tree'' and ``physicist'', and it is up to biology to try to make sense of the complexity behind her creations.
+This is very different than the life sciences, where the difficulty lies in complexity: nature has built very complicated machines called "lizard" and "tree" and "physicist", and it is up to biology to try to make sense of the complexity behind her creations.
 Biology is hard because you have to understand all of the different pieces that make up lizards and trees and physicists.
 But physics isn't like that: in this class we have only objects and forces that act on them, and from that foundation you have to build up the solution to many different situations.
 That's the power of physics: simple laws in combination drive everything around us.

 So, if you're stuck on a problem, think simple; that's how physics works.